 - Intend to continue to live here.

-Adopted children will become Mauritian citizens if the adopting parent is a Mauritian citizen.
+Adopted children will become Mauritian if the adopting parent is a Mauritian citizen.
 In a dual adoption, the male adopting parent must be a Mauritian citizen.

 Incorporation of territory